-For information on the security settings related to the Standalone Machine Agent connection to the Controller, see Standalone Machine Agent Configuration Properties.
+For information on the security settings related to the Machine Agent connection to the Controller, see Machine Agent Configuration Properties.

 Verify the Connection

-You can verify that an app agent is reporting to the Controller from the Tiers & Nodes list in the Controller UI (see Tiers and Nodes) or from the AppDynamics Agents page under the gear icon (see Manage App Agents).
+You can verify that an app agent is reporting to the Controller from the Tiers & Nodes list in the Controller UI.
+See Tiers and Nodes.
+You can also verify the connection from the AppDynamics Agents page, under the gear icon, see Manage App Agents.

-In the Tiers & Nodes pages, for instance, the App Agent Status column indicates the agent connectivity with a green arrow icon for active, connected agents, or a red down arrow for a agent that has been previously recognized but not currently connected.
+In the Tiers & Nodes pages, the App Agent Status column indicates the status of the agent connection to the Controller.
+A green arrow icon indicates active connected agents, a red down arrow indicates an agent that has been previously recognized but is not currently connected.

 If the agent is not reporting to the Controller, see troubleshooting information: